How to Merge 2D Animation Into Live Action Video Using Cartoon Animator and After Effects

 Export Multiple Objects at Once

-Using Object Sequence you can easily export each object in the composition as it’s own video.
+Using Sequence you can easily export each object in the composition as it’s own video.
 This means that, in After Effects, you can manipulate and apply effects to each part of the composition separately.
-Open Object Sequence and check Export to separate render files and to object size to use this feature.
+Open Object Sequence and check Export to separate render files and Fit to object size to use this feature.

 Alternatively, you can export your composition as layers.
 You can export elements of your composition individually, or you can output groups of elements as a video.
 For example, the background, foreground, props, and each character can have their own transparent video.